 - Small/Medium sized Databases (for example, MySQL and PostgreSQL)

-In addition, applications best suited for migration with Migrate for Anthos have the following operational characteristics:
+In addition, applications best suited for migration with Migrate to Containers have the following operational characteristics:

 - Low duty-cycle & bursty workloads